microsoft/WhatTheHack/072-DataScienceInFabric/Coach/Solution-06.md

 - Fabric will combine the ML Model along with a Python Object Serialization file (a/k/a pickle file) having a `.pkl` extension, and YAML files (.yml) that describe to other platforms the structure and interface provided by the model.
 All these files are packaged into a .zip file, which will be placed in your Downloads folder.
 - If you open the .zip file, you can review the model and metadata files before deploying them to other systems.
 Make sure you extract the folder before continuing, as you will not be able to upload a .zip file.
   ![picture alt](../Images/image-11.png)
+**NOTE**: due to some compatibility issues with MLFlow and Azure Machine Learning, you will need to modify some files locally before uploading your model to Azure Machine Learning.
+Once you have downloaded your model from Fabric, unzip the folder and open both the `conda.yaml` and `requirements.txt` files.
+Change the MLFlow version on both files to `2.7.0`.
+Save and close both files.
 - After downloading the model, we have to deploy an Azure ML real-time inference endpoint to publish the model to the Internet via a RESTful web service.
 - Navigate to your Azure Portal.
 Open the Azure Machine Learning workspace you previously deployed with the script in Challenge 0.
 - Using the left menu in your workspace, navigate to **Assets**>**Models**.